GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

 # What is a bare repository?

 I assume that you've worked with a Git repo before.
 You've probably run `git init` to create a new repository on your local machine or run `git clone` to download a repo from GitHub/GitLab/BitBucket.
-You've probably even worked on different branches, made pull requests, and gone back to old commits to figure out why the heck you added some code that ended up causing a bug several months later.
+You've probably even worked on different branches, made pull requests, and gone back to old commits to figure out what you were thinking when you added that code.

 That repo you've been using is a **non-bare repository**.
 It contains two pieces of state: